Table of Contents

 The Takeaway

+The loan certification process can feel like another hurdle to overcome in financing your education.
+However, it’s a step that protects student borrowers and informs you of your rights.
 The process and intent of certification are different for private student loans and federal student loans.
-If you do not get certified, don’t panic.
-Discuss the issue with your school to find out if the error is yours or the school’s, and take immediate steps to resolve it.
+If your school does not certify you, don’t panic.
+Discuss the issue with your school to find out if the error is yours or the school’s and take immediate steps to resolve it.

 If you’ve exhausted all federal student aid options, no-fee private student loans from SoFi can help you pay for school.
 The online application process is easy, and you can see rates and terms in just minutes.
 Repayment plans are flexible, so you can find an option that works for your financial plan and budget.